Complex event processing

 Event processing is a method of tracking and analyzing (processing) streams of information (data) about things that happen (events), and deriving a conclusion from them.
-Complex event processing, or CEP, consists of a set of concepts and techniques developed in the early 1990s for processing real-time events and extracting information from event streams as they arrive.
+Complex event processing (CEP) consists of a set of concepts and techniques developed in the early 1990s for processing real-time events and extracting information from event streams as they arrive.
 The goal of complex event processing is to identify meaningful events (such as opportunities or threats) in real-time situations and respond to them as quickly as possible.

 These events may be happening across the various layers of an organization as sales leads, orders or customer service calls.
-Or, they may be news items, text messages, social media posts, stock market feeds, traffic reports, weather reports, or other kinds of data.
+Or, they may be news items, text messages, social media posts, business processes (such as supply chain), traffic reports, weather reports, or other kinds of data.
 An event may also be defined as a "change of state," when a measurement exceeds a predefined threshold of time, temperature, or other value.